Insurance and reinsurance in Ireland: overview

 Main activities.
 DIMA is the industry representative body for international insurance and reinsurance companies, insurance and reinsurance captives, and captive management companies established in Ireland.
 The association was set up in 1990, initially to represent captive managers who formed the first wave of Ireland's international (re)insurance sector.

 Areas of practice.
-Commercial litigation and dispute resolution.
+Commercial litigation and dispute resolution; insurance law.

 - Acting for HSBC Bank in the defence of 63 cases brought by investment funds and shareholders in the funds arising out of losses suffered in the Madoff Ponzi Scheme.